CodingItWrong/outsidein.dev/docs/react/4-refactoring-styles.md

 Here's what the components do:

-- `Card` is the wrapper for the card and provides the outline
+- `Card` is the wrapper for the card and provides the outline.
-- `CardContent` provides appropriate padding around the content area of a card
+- `CardContent` provides appropriate padding around the content area of a card.
-- `Typography`  lets us style text; in this case, the correct style for a card title is `h5`
+- We saw `Typography` earlier for styling text.
+In this case, the correct variant for a card title is `h5`.

 Finally, let's style the list of the restaurants.
 Material Design has a list concept that will look nice: